Starter Portfolio

 *Certain restrictions may apply.
 See offering circulars for details.

 By investing directly in private market real estate, Fundrise portfolios earn higher annual current income than public income-focused investments.
-The figure shown here represents the Q3 2017 currently declared dividends for your Starter Portfolio, compared to public market REIT ETFs and public market bond funds.
+The figure shown here represents the Q4 2017 currently declared dividends for the Starter Portfolio, compared to public market REIT ETFs and public market bond funds.

 The real estate assets in every Fundrise portfolio are carefully selected and underwritten